babel/babel/README.md

 Bugs and feature requests can be posted at https://github.com/babel/babel/issues.

 > We've moved our issues from phabricator back to github issues!

-> You can directly translate a github issue to phabricator; just add a T to the beginning of the issue.
+> You can use http://babeljs.io/phabricator-redirects/T7567 to be redirected to the corresponding Github issue.

 ```
 https://phabricator.babeljs.io/T2168
-corresponds to
+mostly corresponds to
 https://github.com/babel/babel/issues/2168
 ```